NotAlexNoyle/iplist/README.md

 # iplist
 A dead simple bash script to list your current and previous external/local ip addresses.

-Designed for Mac, but should work on any UNIX-like system that can run bash.
+-Built for macOS, but should eventually run on any UNIX-like system that can run bash.
 Simply change the first line to the location of your bash shell.

 Changelog: